osmlab/atlas-generator/README.md

 ### Run

 The `AtlasGenerator` is a `SparkJob` that can be run directly from a simple java command.
-Assuming `/path/to/jars` contains a fat jar version built from this project here is a sample commands that can run locally.
+Assuming `/path/to/jars` contains a fat jar version built from this project here is a sample command that can run locally.

 ```
 java -classpath "/path/to/jars/*" \